ibm-cloud-docs/Cloudant/api/http.md

 then the server assumes the`*/*` MIME type, which means that the client accepts all formats.

-See the following example of sending a request without an explicit `Accept` header, or when when you specify `*/*`:
+See the following example of sending a request without an explicit `Accept` header, or when you specify `*/*`:

 ```http
 GET /recipes HTTP/1.1